jurkstas/evolv.io/TASK_LIST.md

 Step 1.
 Add your name to the Assigned to column so that others know not to work on the same thing

 Step 2.
-Create pull request and merge
+Complete the task on a new branch

 Step 3.
+Create a pull request

-Delete row for the task
+Step 4.
+After it's been merged, delete the row for the task